ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/overview.markdown

   When a document is created, modified or deleted the Revisions configuration that applies to the document's collection is examined.
   If the Revisions feature is enabled for this collection:
-   * A revision of the document is created.
+   * A revision of the document will be created.
-   * Revisions are potentially purged by limits set in the configuration.
+   * Revisions will optionally  be purged by limits set in the configuration.

 2. **When [Enforce Configuration]() is applied**.
   Enforcing Configuration triggers the immediate examination and execution